Wavelength's strong team is a diverse blend of qualified lawyers, legal professionals, technology experts, data scientists and design engineers

 Emma is an experienced commercial contract lawyer having worked as in-house counsel for IT and communications companies for over 10 years.
 She also has experience of working in the charity sector for a not-for-profit science publisher and membership organisation.

 Emma advises on many forms of commercial contracts, including product terms and conditions, supply of goods and services, IP licences, and complex international technology arrangements.
 She also advises on intellectual property and data protection matters.

 Charlotte applies creative and design thinking to the law; which includes using these approaches to focus on the user experience in the legal processes and solutions we develop.

-Charlotte is also an experienced and practising commercial and corporate lawyer, having previously worked in-house at the BBC and Cambridge Assessment, and in private practice at the law firms Allen & Overy (the Netherlands) and Chapman Tripp (New Zealand) where she specialised in mergers and acquisitions, equity capital markets and general commercial and contract law.
+Charlotte is also an experienced commercial and corporate lawyer, having previously worked in-house at the BBC and Cambridge Assessment, and in private practice at the law firms Allen & Overy (the Netherlands) and Chapman Tripp (New Zealand) where she specialised in mergers and acquisitions, equity capital markets and general commercial and contract law.

 Felix Schulte-Strathaus - Senior Legal Engineer

 In his role as a Senior Legal Engineer at Wavelength, Felix is engaged with solving multidimensional legal and technology problems with a focus on process efficiency.
 He leads interactive ‘hackathons’ with clients and builds data-driven services.

 Felix is a LLM graduate from UCL where he specialised in International Commercial law and alumni of the educative legal innovation programme, LawWithoutWalls which he now supports as their Legal Technology Officer.
 He also organises the Rethinking justice Hackathon in the Netherlands and studies the GDL.